-Floating solar, technically called floating photovoltaic (FPV) or floatovoltaics, is a kind of solar arrangement that floats on the surface of any water body.
-Solar panels must be attached to a buoyant framework that keeps them afloat above the water surface.
+Floating solar, technically called floating photovoltaic (FPV) or photovoltaics, is a kind of solar arrangement that floats on the surface of any water body.
+Solar panels must be attached to a buoyant framework that keeps them afloat above the water’s surface.

-Most solar installations are located on calmer water surfaces like lakes and ponds and not oceans and rivers.
+Most solar installations are located on calmer water surfaces like lakes and ponds, not oceans and rivers.
 Man-made water bodies like reservoirs are also among the popular choices.

-The solar module, vertical and horizontal frames, anti-rust material, buoyancy body, inspection footrest, and module mount assembly make up a floating solar panel plant.
+The solar module, vertical and horizontal frames, anti-rust material, buoyancy body, inspection footrest, and module mount assembly comprise a floating solar panel plant.

-The solar module must be dustproof, humidity resistant, lead-free, and effectively protected to prevent water damage.
-In this technique, Polyethylene buoyancy is used, which can hold 2.5 times its weight.
-The floating structure comprises a magnesium alloy covering that prevents it from getting corroded.
+The solar module must be dustproof, humidity-resistant, lead-free, and effectively protected to prevent water damage.
+Polyethylene buoyancy is used in this technique, which can hold 2.5 times its weight.
+The floating structure comprises a magnesium alloy covering that prevents it from getting corrupted.
 Although it is a relatively new concept, it has started to gain popularity in the UK.

-Now, let’s get to know how do the floating solar panels work.
+Now, let’s learn how the floating solar panels work.

 How Do Floating Solar Panels Work?

 Deploying floating solar power panels in water bodies is a win-win situation.
-The panels cool themselves to prevent excessive heat from entering the water bodies, increasing their overall energy generation.
-The cooling effect has the potential to boost the annual energy output of floating solar panels by 6%.
+The panels cool themselves to prevent excessive heat from entering the water bodies, increasing their energy generation.
+The cooling effect can potentially boost the annual energy output of floating solar panels by 6%.
 So cool (literally).